onderk-motion/After-Effects-Scripts/README.md

 Hi, I'm Onder and I'm a Freelance Sr. Motion Designer and Content creator.
 I creating some script for my projects and you can use or customize for your need.

+# **Paste Text from Clipboard**
+Sometimes, copied text doesn't paste to text.
+This script paste the text from the clipboard to the selected text layer in After Effects.
+It also allows you to paste text without double-clicking and opening it.
+If you assign a shortcut, you can use it with one click.

 # **Convert Digit Names**
 If your Composition name and the names of the layers in it are just numbers, it converts them to text.
 Or vice versa.